|dotNetRDF - Semantic Web, RDF and SPARQL Library for C#/.Net|

 Note: The API is also usable with Mono 2.6+ (2.10 recommended), Silverlight 4 and Windows Phone 7

-Toolkit for UsersOur Tools package of standalone tools can be obtained as a ZIP by going to Download dotNetRDF Toolkit for Windows or you can get a Windows installer by going to Download dotNetRDF Toolkit Installer
+Toolkit for UsersOur Tools package of standalone tools can be obtained as either a ZIP or a Windows installer from our CodePlex Project Page.

 The Toolkit requires Windows and the .Net Framework 4.0 Full